sobin007/animated_walkthrough/README.md

 ## Installation

-You just need to add `introduction_screen` as a [dependency in your pubspec.yaml file](https://flutter.io/using-packages/).
+You just need to add `animated_walkthrough` as a [dependency in your pubspec.yaml file](https://flutter.io/using-packages/).

 ```yaml
 dependencies: